certnanny/sscep/README.md

 SSCEP prints out issuer, subject, key usage and md5/sha1 fingerprint for each certificate it founds.
-This information might help you to decide what certificate to use.
+This information might help you to decide what certificate to use as `-c` and (optionally) `-e` in subsequent operations.

 Some CAs may give you a three (or more) certificates, the root CA(s) plus different RA certificates for encryption and signing.
-If that's your case, you have to define encryption certificate with command line option (-e) or with conf file keyword EncCertFile.
+If that's your case, you have to define encryption certificate with command line option (-e).
 Probably it is the certificate with key usage "Key Encipherment".

+You may also use the base name (e.g. ca.crt) of all certificates and rely on an automated certificate selection.
+The system:
+ 1. Tries to find a certificate that:
+    * Is at the end of the received chain, i.e. do not sign other certificate.
+    * Has key usage "Digital Signature" (for -c) or "Key Encipherment" (for -e), or does not have any key usage defined.
+ 2. If no such key is found, selects the first certificate in the chain.

 Currently, SSCEP doesn't verify the CA/RA certificate chain.
 You can do it manually with OpenSSL: